 One day trip to Rainbow mountain

 I opted for a day tour to Rainbow mountain from Cusco as I did not hire any vehicle and had less time for planning my own transportation.
 The one day tour was operated by Rainbow mountain Cusco tour agency and it cost me around USD 85 per person.
+The booking was done on Viator website.

 - Cost includes transportation, breakfast, lunch and English speaking guide.